catalyst-cooperative/rmi-energy-communities/README.rst

 Generating Outputs
 ==================

-To generate output dataframes of qualifying energy community areas you can run the following commands from your command line once the ``energy_comms`` package is installed.
+To generate output dataframes of the qualifying energy community areas you can run the following commands from your command line once the ``energy_comms`` package is installed.
 For more information about what these qualifying criteria mean, see the below section on IRA criteria.